Prospective Clinical Psychology Graduate Students

 Trace the development of your thinking with respect to psychology as a human science.
 Emphasize the authors and theories that have had the most impact on your conception of psychology.
 Discuss how you see the relationship between psychology and cultural diversity.

-In evaluation of applications the selection committee will consider the follwing criteria: applicant's prior record of academic achievement and GRE Scores, compatibility of applicant's scholarly interest with those of the department faculty and the program curriculum, applicant's potential for making a contribution to the field of psychology, applicant's background and the potential make up of admitted class, with particular attention to the pedagogical importance of diversity among students.
+In evaluation of applications the selection committee will consider the following criteria: applicant's prior record of academic achievement and GRE Scores, compatibility of applicant's scholarly interest with those of the department faculty and the program curriculum, applicant's potential for making a contribution to the field of psychology, applicant's background and the potential make up of admitted class, with particular attention to the pedagogical importance of diversity among students.
 Applications are due by December 1st.
 This means the on-line application and all supporting documents must be received in the Graduate Office by December 1st.
 It is the responsibility of applicants to verify that their files are fully complete by the deadline dates specified.
 Applicants are strongly urged to check on the status of the application prior to December 1st.
-You may contact the Department office: 412-396-6520 or email email@example.com.
+You may contact the Department office: 412-396-6520 or email firstname.lastname@example.org.

 By April 1, the Department of Psychology will post letters to all applicants informing them as to whether they have been accepted into the graduate program.